ncrocfer/whatportis/README.rst

     | redis | 6379 |   tcp    | An advanced key-value cache and store |
     +-------+------+----------+---------------------------------------+

-Or, conversely, what service is associated with a port number :
+Or, conversely, what service is associated with a port number:

 .. code-block:: shell